LALM-as-a-Judge: Benchmarking Large Audio-Language Models for Safety Evaluation in Multi-Turn Spoken Dialogues

 \paragraph{TTS bias analysis.} We test whether the TTS stage in our generation pipeline induces a bias in safety scoring in the word-error rate (WER) achieved by Whisper.
 For each of the 100 safe dialogues, we apply a single-turn replacement protocol: the audio of each turn is resynthesized using the TTS system, conditioned on the original audio and emotion with its transcription provided, and substituted back into the dialogue, yielding $\ell$ safe variants for an $\ell$-turn dialogue.
 This isolates the effect of TTS on scoring.
 Across all configurations, safety scores increase by 0.014-0.031 points after averaging on all 5 prompting strategies, indicating a small but systematic and positive TTS-induced bias.
 WER increases by 0.01\% and 0.09\% with Whisper Large and Base.
 Detailed results are given in App.~\ref{app:tts_induced_app}.

-\paragraph{Cross-validated prompt selection and confidence intervals (CIs) calculation.} To avoid selecting prompts on near-duplicate dialogue variants, we performed a dialogue-level 5-fold cross-validation (CV) across all prompting strategies (basic, chain-of-thought, few-shot, rubric-anchored, and calibrated), ensuring that all variants of the same safe dialogue were assigned to the same fold.
+\paragraph{Cross-validated prompt selection and confidence intervals (CIs) calculation.} To avoid selecting prompts on near-duplicate dialogue variants, we performed a dialogue-level 5-fold cross-validation (CV) across all prompting strategies, ensuring that all variants of the same safe dialogue were assigned to the same fold.
 Within each training split, we selected (i) the prompting strategy that maximized $\mathrm{Sens}$ and, independently, (ii) the strategy that maximized $\mathrm{Spec}$.
 These selections were then evaluated exclusively on the held-out fold.
 Reported $\mathrm{Sens}$ and $\mathrm{Spec}$ correspond to their respective CV-selected prompts, representing two operating points for the same underlying configuration.